-6.2 Quality Account 2022/23

-- a.
-JL presented the 2022/23 Quality Account for approval subject to final data checks, formatting for publication and inclusion of stakeholder statements.
-The draft content had been shared with the chairs of the LAS Patient and Public Council, as well as key stakeholders including Healthwatch. - b.
-The Quality Account included a report on progress against the Quality Account priorities for 2022/23 and presented the priorities for 2023/24 and key performance metrics. - c.
-JL confirmed that NW London ICS would provide a single statement that the other London ICSs had contributed to. - e.
+6.2 via the use of key words and tone of voice.
+Testing against live data was expected to start shortly.
+Quality Account 2022/23 6.2 a.
+Quality Account 2022/23 JL presented the 2022/23 Quality Account for approval subject to final data checks, formatting for publication and inclusion of stakeholder statements.
+The draft content had been shared with the chairs of the LAS Patient and Public Council, as well as key stakeholders including Healthwatch. b.
+The Quality Account included a report on progress against the Quality Account priorities for 2022/23 and presented the priorities for 2023/24 and key performance metrics.
+C. JL confirmed that NW London ICS would provide a single statement that the other London ICSs had contributed to. e.
 The CEO noted that the Trust had only delivered about half of the priorities that it had intended to deliver in 2022/23.
 However, for 2023/24 he was much more confident about delivery because the priorities were more closely aligned with the Business Plan process to ensure to ensure that everyone was working in the same direction.

-7. BUSINESS PLAN 2023/24

-7.1 Business Plan 2023/24
+7. B USINESS PLAN 2023/24 7.1 Business Plan 2023/24 a.

-- a.
 RD presented the Trust's proposed business plan for 2023/2024 which set out key deliverables for the year.
-The Plan constituted the first year of delivery of the Trust's new five year strategy and, as such, deliverables therefore aligned to strategic objectives developed from feedback from the April 2023 Board Meeting. - b.
-RD noted that the plan also contained an assessment of delivery against the 2022/23 Business Plan.
-Not all objectives had been achieved but it was acknowledged that the organisation had faced many challenges over the course of 2022/23. - c.
-RD confirmed that the Business Plan for 2023/24 was aligned with the three core missions outlined in the Trust strategy that had been articulated after extensive engagement.
+The Plan constituted the first year of delivery of the Trust's new five year strategy and, as such, deliverables therefore aligned to strategic objectives developed from feedback from the April 2023 Board Meeting. h RD noted that the plan also contained an assessment of delivery against the 2022/23 b.
+Business Plan.
+Not all objectives had been achieved but it was acknowledged that the organisation had faced many challenges over the course of 2022/23.